The Doors (film): Industry reception

 Nicolas Cage said Kilmer should have won the Oscar for The Doors.

 Following Kilmer's death on April 1, 2025, the Doors issued a statement on social media saying; "We are sad to hear of the passing of Val Kilmer, a truly gifted actor whose powerful performance as Jim in The Doors film helped introduce the band's story and music to a new generation.
 Val brought incredible depth, intensity, and heart to every role he played, and his dedication to portraying Jim left a lasting impression.
 Thank you, Val - you'll always be a part of The Doors' story".
 Drummer John Densmore called Kilmer "a gifted actor" who "miraculously played Jim [Morrison] in The Doors movie", and later wrote: "As an actor, Val's channeling of Jim (Morrison) was so close, he gave me the creeps on the set of Oliver Stone's biopic.
 He should have been nominated for an Oscar as Best Actor."

 Home media and The Final Cut

-The Doors was released on DVD in 1997 and again on August 14, 2001, and was later released on Blu-ray on August 12, 2008.
+The film's rights have been with French company StudioCanal since 1996, as their parent company Canal+ had outbid 20th Century Fox for the rights to Carolco Pictures' library after it went bankrupt in 1995.
+The North American TV rights and digital distribution rights for Carolco's library (including The Doors) belong with Paramount Pictures through its acquisition of Spelling Entertainment, which itself was given these specific rights from Carolco in 1992.
+StudioCanal licensed out home video releases for Carolco titles to Artisan Entertainment, and its later successor Lionsgate Home Entertainment.
+Artisan released The Doors on DVD in 1997 and again on August 14, 2001, with it later released on Blu-ray on August 12, 2008.
 The film was released on 4K Blu-ray on July 23, 2019, with a new version of the film dubbed The Final Cut.
 Supervised by Stone, it features remastered sound and removes a scene where Morrison, following his trial, almost commits suicide.
 Stone later noted that he had cut 3 minutes for The Final Cut as he initially felt the film was too long but shortly after realised he had made a mistake as it left unanswered questions.
 He has said he prefers the theatrical version and wanted to ensure that version is available on home media.